n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.autopilot.md

 # Autopilot

-The Autopilot node allows you to automate work in the Autopilot platform and integrate Autopilot with other applications. n8n has built-in support for a wide range of Autopilot features, which includes basic operations like creating, reading, listing, updating, removing contact journey, and lists.
+The Autopilot node allows you to automate work in the Autopilot platform and integrate Autopilot with other applications. n8n has built-in support for a wide range of Autopilot features, including like creating, reading, listing, updating, removing contact journey, and lists.

 On this page, you'll find a list of operations the Autopilot node supports and links to more resources.